wg-osr/walkerga.github.io/class/mu_tiefling.md

 Edgy black leather Armor, Trident, Spell Book, Blood Quill.

 <ins>Starting Skills</ins><br>
-Your choice of Child of the Devil, Resourcefull Urchin, or Dark Commander.
+Your choice of Child of the Devil, Resourceful Urchin, or Dark Commander.

 <ins>Spell List</ins><br>
 Roll on this list when you level up: